openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 type, and its fractional part is different from '0', then errors occur as
 follows:

-- Runtime error, if the situation is identified during program execution; and
+- a runtime error, if the situation is identified during program execution; and
-- Compile-time error, if the situation is detected during compilation.
+- a :index:`compile-time error`, if the situation is detected during compilation.

 .. code-block:: typescript